Last updated: March 19, 2022

-Wollomombi Falls is an enormous plunge waterfall located 40km east of Armidale in the Oxley Wild Rivers National Park in the New England region of New South Wales.
-Its neighbour Chandler Falls may be a bit smaller but is still very impressive.
+Wollomombi Falls is an enormous plunge waterfall located 40 km east of Armidale in the Oxley Wild Rivers National Park in the New England region of New South Wales.

 With a height of well over 200 metres, the Wollomombi Falls were once considered the highest waterfall in Australia.

 How to Get There

-From Armidale, follow Grafton Rd / Waterfall Way for about 40km when you turn into Wollomombi Falls Rd.
-After 2km turn left at the fork which takes you to the car park with barbecue and toilet facilities (see map).
+From Armidale, follow Grafton Rd / Waterfall Way for about 40 km when you turn into Wollomombi Falls Rd.
+After 2 km turn left at the fork which takes you to the car park with barbecue and toilet facilities (see map location).

-If you’re driving in from Coffs Harbour / Bellingen, follow Waterfall Way until you make a left turn into Grafton Rd shortly after Ebor Falls.
-Stay on Grafton Rd for another 40km before making a left turn into Wollomombi Falls Rd.
+If you’re driving in from the Coffs Harbour or Bellingen area, follow Waterfall Way until you make a left turn into Grafton Rd, shortly after Ebor Falls.
+Stay on Grafton Rd for another 40 km before turning left into Wollomombi Falls Rd.

-Please note that dogs and other domestic animals are not permitted in the area.
+Please note that dogs and other domestic animals are not permitted in the area as it is a national park.